rutgerkok/BetterEnderChest/readme.md

-BetterEnderChest is a plugin for CraftBukkit (Minecraft server mod) that adds functionality to the Ender Chest.
+BetterEnderChest is a plugin for Spigot (Minecraft server mod) that adds functionality to the Ender Chest.
 The documentation of the plugin itself can be found on the home page.
-On this page there is some information about how to interact with this plugin.
+On this page there is some information for Spigot plugin authors about how to interact with this plugin.

+# Compiling BetterEnderChest
+BetterEnderChest uses [Maven](http://maven.apache.org/download.cgi).
+After you have installed Maven (make sure to include it in your systems PATH environment variable), run the following command:

+    mvn install

+# Pull requests
+Pull requests are greatly appreciated.
+Just try to follow my formatting (spaces, not tabs and opening brackets on the same line) but don't worry too much if you mess up the style: I'll fix it after the request is pulled.
+If you are about to implement something big, please send me an e-mail (address is on my Github profile), so that we can discuss it first.
+Otherwise, there's a risk of me rejecting your hard work!

+# Making your Spigot plugin interact with BetterEnderChest
+Make sure to add BetterEnderChest to your build path/Maven dependencies.

-# Get the plugin instance
+## Get the plugin instance

 This is easy, just call the appropriate method in the plugin manager and cast it to `BetterEnderChest`.